 Medsailors offers two different choices for sailing routes in Croatia.
 The Discovery route starts and ends in Split, while the Voyager route starts in Split and ends in Dubrovnik.
 I knew that I wanted to see Dubrovnik (and possibly even continue south to check out Montenegro), so I chose the Voyager Route below:

 I loved the route and thought the itinerary was really well planned.
 I wanted to relax and enjoy my time on the yacht, but I also wanted to see Croatia (and not just while in a drunken haze).
-The ports alternated between larger cities, where there was a ton to do and see, and more laid-back destinations where we would stroll around a small picturesque town before settling into an initiate konoba to enjoy a beautiful sunset, great conversation and delicious Croatian food and wine.
+The ports alternated between larger cities, where there was a ton to do and see, and more laid-back destinations where we would stroll around a small picturesque town before settling into an intimate konoba to enjoy a beautiful sunset, great conversation and delicious Croatian food and wine.

 What are the yachts like?